sudorook/snippets/git.md

 In the event of merge conflicts, the `git stash pop` command will fail.
 Use `git mergetool` to resolve the merge conflicts that arise.
 Once this is done, though, the stash will still exist.
-This is because tThe `git stash pop` command is a combination of `git stash apply` and `git stash drop`.
+This is because the `git stash pop` command is a combination of `git stash apply` and `git stash drop`.
 Failure (i.e. merge conflicts) of the former prevents the latter from running.

 Therefore, to drop the stash after the merge conflicts are resolved, run:

 ```sh
 git stash drop
 ```